-The smaller power stack is only capable of handling 12 amps per input and are used in the Primo 3.0, Primo 4 and the Primo 5.0 (otherwise known as the Fronius “International.”)
+The smaller power stack is only capable of handling 12 amps per input and is used in the Primo 3.0, Primo 4 and Primo 5.0 (otherwise known as the Fronius “International.”)

 The 12 amp power stack has fewer electrolytic capacitors, inductors, transducers and film capacitors.
 Because it is only rated to 12 amps, it means (at least on paper), we can not put 2 strings (or groups) of panels into 1 input.
 This isn’t an issue with smaller inverters when we only used 16 panels, but it becomes restrictive when we want to install 24 panels on the Primo 5 International.

-When we install more panels, we need higher current so we can install 2 strings of panels into 1 input.
-The 18 amp powerstack is used in the Primo 5.0 AU, the Primo 6, and the Primo 8.2.
+When we install more panels, we need a higher current so we can install 2 strings of panels into 1 input.
+The 18 amp power stack is used in the Primo 5.0 AU, the Primo 6, and the Primo 8.2.

 The Primo 5.0 AUS has a nominal output of 4.6kW.
 It was introduced to Australia because, in some parts of Australia, red tape limited the size of an inverter to 4.6kW.
 CEC guidelines state we can only install 33% more panels than the nameplate of the inverter so the Fronius 5.0 AUS is limited to 6.1kW of panels.